cs107-undefined/Undefined_AD/docs/documentation/index.rst

 In the extended feature, our package can build computational graphs in the ``reverse`` mode.

-Link to the project `Github page <https://github.com/cs107-undefined/cs107-FinalProject>`_.
+Link to the project on `Github page <https://github.com/cs107-undefined/cs107-FinalProject>`_.

 Link to the package on `PyPI <https://pypi.org/project/undefined-AD/>`_.